Azure/cli-agent-for-aks/INSTRUCTIONS.md

   AZURE_API_KEY.
 The model can be used as a parameter.

 ### Errors
-- **Error: The combined size of system_prompt and user_prompt (6090 tokens) exceeds the maximum context size of 4096 tokens available for input. **
+- **Error: The combined size of system_prompt and user_prompt (6090 tokens) exceeds the maximum context size of 4096 tokens available for input**
 Increase the context size of the model that is deployed, this is configurable in the LLM provider